• Skip to primary navigation

 Continuing The Discussion • The piece sung by those three young women during the OFFERTORY—after we sang the proper antiphon assigned by the Graduale Romanum for the 4th Sunday of Advent—does not come from Sacred Scripture.
 Our Catholic traditions include much that isn’t directly from Sacred Scripture, although readers know how passionately our authors have emphasized (for 15 years on this blog) the importance of restoring the Propria Missae, of which 98% are direct quotations from Sacred Scripture.
 With the reader’s kind indulgence, I’d like to discuss this topic.

 (1 of 5) Dishonesty Vis-à-vis Scripture • A mature person realizes the temptation—encountered frequently throughout life—to “toe the company line.”
 That leads to something I find extremely difficult to tolerate: dishonesty.
-When it comes to the post-conciliar reforms, statements emanating from ‘the powers that be’ are often ridiculously dishonest.
-For instance, when it comes to Sacred Scripture, the reformers adopted the view that “more is better.”
+When it comes to the post-conciliar reforms, statements emanating from ‘the powers that be’ are sometimes dishonest (or perhaps a better word is sycophantic).
+For instance, for Sacred Scripture the reformers adopted the “more is better” view.
 But if we’re honest about the actual effect this had on the ‘average’ Catholic in the pews, we see that their theory has failed to create positive results.
-Before continuing, let me reassure the reader that I subscribe with all my heart to the wise words of Professor László Dobszay:
+Before continuing, let me reassure readers that I subscribe with all my heart to the wise words of Professor László Dobszay:

 The Bible and the Gospels are holy to the very last letter.
 The very last “and” uttered by the Savior has meaning and conveys grace, simply because it was He who said it.
 Nobody has the right to select or omit the words of the Bible according to his perspective or taste.
 The Bible demands reverence and pious devotion, and it is only in its entirety that it has consecrating power.
 But another question is whether all parts of the Bible are equally suitable for becoming a PERICOPE (in the sense defined above) — able to pervade, organize, and characterize the liturgical day.
 When we discuss the choice of PERICOPEs, it is not the biblical text that is criticized, and no distinction is made between the status of the various holy texts as part of Divine Revelation and doctrine.
 All we say is that one text is not as suitable to be a PERICOPE as another.
 One section might be too abstract; another can only be properly understood in its full context (together with a following paragraph to be read the following Sunday).
 There can be commands or recommendations worthy of the deepest consideration, yet they can lack the striking effect needed for a PERICOPE.
 Different descriptions of the same events may express the liturgical meaning on different levels of perfection.